[ + links to: Glossary - Timeline - Maps - A Survey of Ooranye - Plan of Olhoav -

 Miril reflected on a past age that was over a hundred million days gone.

-The act of retirement known thereafter as the Renunciation of Varramb had brought the Hafnium Era to a close.
-People had been persuaded that the advice was good, that Simulation as a basis for decision-making had been taken too far, had become a kind of fantasy-addiction which sought to eliminate risk and which thus sapped the moral courage to make real decisions.
+The retirement known thereafter as the Renunciation of Varramb had brought the Hafnium Era to a close.
+People were persuaded that the advice was good, that Simulation as a basis for decision-making had been taken too far, had become a kind of fantasy-addiction which sought to eliminate risk and which thus sapped the moral courage to make real decisions.
 Better to leap in the dark; better to make mistakes and take responsibility for them, than to run endless 'what-ifs' by means of clever machines.

 Besides - it was also realized - the machines couldn't really do it anyway.
 All they had ever really done was suggest probabilities as an inspiration for policy.
 That had admittedly been of some use; it had statistically helped concentrate human minds on what was "likely to be the most likely result" of what they might do.
 Unfortunately, insidiously, during the Hafnium Era reliance on such aids had become addictive, and when the time came to break the addiction with a healthy change of heart, all the simulation devices were switched off, with the exception of the only conscious one, Ghepion Varramb nenself.